jzarca01/artisan-sandboxsmart/README.md

 - Python 3.7+
 - `bleak` library for BLE communication
 - `websockets` library for managing the communications with Artisan Scope
-- Compatible BLE-enabled coffee roaster
+- Sandbox Smart home coffee roaster (tested with R1 but it should work with R2 as well)

 ## Installation